okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Email Address Bounces API is EA in Preview

-Okta admin users can now control the bounced email address list through the Email Address Bounces API.
-For Okta sent emails that are blocked from an email service (the bounced email list), this API allows admins to remove email addresses for an org that are blocked.
+Okta admins can now control the bounced email address list through the Email Address Bounces API.
+When Okta-sent email addresses are blocked from an email service (the bounced email list), admins can use this API to create a list of blocked email addresses to be removed from the email service.

+#### Enhanced email macros for email template customization

+Enhanced Email Macros updates the email templating engine to use Velocity Templating Language (VTL).
+This feature unlocks new syntax that provides enhanced conditional logic and access to all attributes in the Okta User Profile object.
+This allows developers and admins more customizations in their user-facing emails.
+See [Customize email notifications](/docs/guides/custom-email/main/#expression-language-variables) and [Customize an email template](https://help.okta.com/okta_help.htm?id=ext_Settings_Email).

 #### Signed request support for generic OIDC IdP is EA in Preview